rendifirman1/QA-Automation-Engineer-Portfolio/README.md

 Hi, my name is Rendi Firmansyah.
 I am a highly motivated professional transitioning into a career as a QA Engineer.
 My journey began with 2 years of experience as a Software Quality Assurance professional in **digital banking at PT Bank Central Asia Tbk (BCA)**.
 This role not only provided me with a deep understanding of banking applications and business processes  but also ignited my passion for ensuring software quality.

 I am currently on a focused path to become a proficient QA Automation Engineer.
-I've been diligently learning and practicing various QA automation tools through extensive self-study and dedicated courses[cite: 2, 32, 33].
-My strong analytical thinking skills, developed through my background in Chemical Engineering [cite: 18], combined with my practical QA experience, enable me to approach problem-solving with a comprehensive and detail-oriented mindset.
+I've been diligently learning and practicing various QA automation tools through extensive self-study and dedicated courses.
+My strong analytical thinking skills, developed through my background in Chemical Engineering, combined with my practical QA experience, enable me to approach problem-solving with a comprehensive and detail-oriented mindset.

 My main focus at the moment is on continuously expanding my expertise in key QA automation tools like Cypress, Postman, and mySQL.
 I am also actively exploring other tools such as Katalon, Appium, and JMeter, and improving my proficiency in JavaScript and Git.
 I am committed to leveraging my unique background and strong drive to excel in this exciting field.